05 Sep Is Starlink a threat to WISPs?

 As Elon Musk publicly stated at the Satellite 2020 Conference in Washington that “Starlink is not some huge threat to telcos,” we will not focus in this review on the high-density metro and residential areas serviced by fibre services.
 Instead, we will consider lower-density regional areas.
 To provide quantitative metrics, we will answer two questions: 1 How much capacity is required to serve a specific target area and 2 How many subscribers can be serviced in such an area?
 We will start by summarizing what is known from the Starlink network using general industry and academic papers and articles.

 Starlink is the LEO satellite constellation developed by Elan Musk’s SpaceX corporation.
 According to the Federal Communications Commission FCC filings, the Starlink constellation will include a total of 11,765 satellites an 340km, 550km and 1110km planes above earth.
 Starlink satellites will provide hexagonal signal coverage zones on the Earth’s surface with an estimated diameter per satellite of 25km and around 400km2 coverage per satellite, with bandwidth capacity of 20Gbps.
 The satellite fabric will not be uniformly distributed, as there will be different satellite densities closer to the poles than in equatorial regions.
-Since Southern Africa is neither at the poles nor the tropics, we will assume a uniform distribution of satellites to calculate a first-order capacity model.
+Since South Africa is neither at the poles nor the tropics, we will assume a uniform distribution of satellites to calculate a first-order capacity model.

 How many subscribers?

 The theoretical maximum bandwidth per satellite is 20Gbps, which means that each satellite will then be able to service 2,000 subscribers at a speed of 10Mbps, with an average demand of 200GB per subscriber per month.
-At these metrics, the first-order prediction is that Starlink will be able to service some 564,706 subscribers, evenly spaced throughout Southern Africa.
+At these metrics, the first-order prediction is that Starlink will be able to service some 564,706 subscribers, evenly spaced throughout South Africa.

 Considering this possible half-million subscribers, it can reasonably be expected that Starlink will certainly impact the revenue of the smaller ISPs and WISPs, while it probably will not heavily impact telcos and mobile operators, as suggested by Musk’s Satellite 2020 statement.